jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 response (SOAR) platforms to ensure cross\-organizational visibility, timely remediation, and long\-term risk mitigation via focused R\&D efforts.
 25
- 2024 Upstream Security Ltd. All Rights Reserved External APIs pose a prime attack vector for massive\-scale attacks APIs are the engine that supports automotive digital transformation, and play a crucial role in securing connected vehicles.
+© 2024 Upstream Security Ltd. All Rights Reserved External APIs pose a prime attack vector for massive\-scale attacks APIs are the engine that supports automotive digital transformation, and play a crucial role in securing connected vehicles.
 Cybersecurity risks increase as more apps are added to support connected vehicle experiences and enable data\-driven features.
 Connected vehicles and smart mobility services rely on diverse APIs, resulting in billions of transactions every month.
 Everything from OEM mobile companion apps, third party apps, infotainment systems, internal OEM and Tier\-1 management systems, dealership systems, after\-market mobility IoT devices, to EV charging management and billing apps rely heavily on APIs to achieve core functionalities.
 APIs also present significant and fleet\-wide attack vectors and are susceptible to a wide range of cyber attacks, such as the theft of sensitive or personal identifiable information (PII), or malicious remote vehicle control.
-In March 2023, a security researcher disclosed gaining access to a Japanese OEMs CRM database.
+In March 2023, a security researcher disclosed gaining access to a Japanese OEM’s CRM database.
 The attacker modified the dev app to use the production API, which was unintentionally exposed through the loading spinner settings.
 This incident was a direct result of misconfigured APIs and a lack of proper authentication and verification.
-As a result, the researcher could access names, addresses, phone numbers, email addresses, tax IDs, and vehicle service ownership history of the OEMs customers.25 26
+As a result, the researcher could access names, addresses, phone numbers, email addresses, tax IDs, and vehicle / service / ownership history of the OEM’s customers.25 26
- 2024 Upstream Security Ltd. All Rights Reserved Fleets
+© 2024 Upstream Security Ltd. All Rights Reserved Fleets
 OEMs
  Manufacturing
 Facility
-MobileTablet
+Mobile/Tablet
 Applications
  Web Applications
-ERPCRMBilling
+ERP/CRM/Billing
 Charging
 Stations
 Internal